 CURRENT PRICE LEVEL: [FAIL]

 Investors should keep an eye open for stocks that are trading within 15% of their 52-week highs, as it is likely to continue in its upward trend.
 DGII's pricing data is not available, hence an opinion cannot be rendered at the current time.

 A company's weighted relative strength, which is the stock's price performance compared with the overall market over the past year, should be no less than 80, although above 90 is preferred.
 As long as all the other numbers are in check, these companies should continue to perform well over the next 3 months.
-DGII's relative strength of 57 is too low to pass the test.
+DGII's relative strength of 81 is at an acceptable level, and therefore passes this test.